WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 ##### Enrollment Requirement

 For redirects, the redirect URL is not checked for enrollment and attestation.
 This is because the browser does not add any data directly to the redirect URL.
-Only the initial reporting destination is checked for attestation for Protected Audience API.
+Only the initial reporting destination is checked for attestation for Protected Audience API or Attribution Reporting API.
 The initial reporting destination is responsible for acting in accordance with its attestation if it decides to share any data via the redirect.

 ### API to populate event data for automatic beacons